 Meanwhile, across the street, another height-challenged creature waddles down the sidewalk.
 He too wears a mask.
 But in his defense, BB didn't put on his mask.
 Nor can he remove it.
 As a masked lovebird, he was hatched with it.

-Coincidentally, a convertible pulls alongside BB as he walks, blasting the rhythmic vibrations of Michael Jackson's Smooth Criminal.
+Coincidentally, a convertible pulls alongside BB as he walks, blasting the rhythmic vibrations of Elvis Presley's Jailhouse Rock.
 How ironic.
 And ominous.
 For, though he doesn't yet know it, one lovebird's life is about to unfortunately change.
 The goings-on across the street, in the First Federal Bank, will soon alter his comfortable existence.

 Talk about "wrong place, wrong time."
 And talk about "wrong size, wrong appearance" - because BB will be mistakenly identified as the bank robber by eyewitnesses on the scene.